onurakkaya/nfa-to-dfa-conversion/README.md

         }

 You can run input on the automata with Run method.
-**Note:** Run  method contains IsValid check, so you don't need addinationally check that.
+**Note:** Run  method contains IsValid check, so you don't need additionally check that.

     FiniteAutomata automata = NFABuilder();
     bool result = automata.Run(inputString);